ncatlab/nlab-content/pages/5/6/3/7/17365/content.md

   \,,
 $$

-and here the horizontal adjunctions are the canonically induced (via [this prop.](Introduction+to+Stable+homotopy+theory+--+P#LoopingAsFunctorOnHomotopyCategory))suspension/looping functors by prop. \ref{SuspensionAndLoopAdjunctionInClassicalHomotopyTheory} and by lemma \ref{StandardSuspensionOfSequentialSpectraRepresentsCanonicalSuspension} and theorem \ref{StableModelStructureOnSequentiaSpectraIsStableModelCategory}.
+where the horizontal adjunctions are the canonically induced (via [this prop.](Introduction+to+Stable+homotopy+theory+--+P#LoopingAsFunctorOnHomotopyCategory))suspension/looping functors by prop. \ref{SuspensionAndLoopAdjunctionInClassicalHomotopyTheory} and by lemma \ref{StandardSuspensionOfSequentialSpectraRepresentsCanonicalSuspension} and theorem \ref{StableModelStructureOnSequentiaSpectraIsStableModelCategory}.

 =--